Now

 I’m designing gardens in Suffolk, Essex and Cambridge including the visitor centre garden at the David Parr House.
 They are all projects where mature spaces are being renovated with planting that is resilient to the climate crisis, providing much biodiversity and often food too.

-I'm writing a monthly column for Cambridge Edition, the weekly SFTW (subscribe above) and Floral Notes - a complete newsletter with monthly growing help and deep dives growing cut flowers and regenerative growing.
+I'm writing weekly Floral Notes - a complete newsletter with growing advice and deep dives growing cut flowers and regenerative growing.